-When you are about to experience the joys of bringing a new child into the world and your child is injured because of the careless or negligent acts of doctors, nurses, or other health care providers, you want an experienced Long Island birth injury lawyer to ensure that your child’s legal rights are protected.
+When you are about to experience the joys of bringing a new child into the world and your child is injured because of the careless or negligent acts of doctors, nurses, or other health care providers, a Long Island birth injury lawyer can ensure that your child’s legal rights are protected.

-Our birth injury lawyers in Long Island, will carefully explain the law and legal process to you, as well as your options, so that you can make informed decisions that protect your rights.
+Our birth injury lawyers in Long Island will carefully explain the law and legal process to you, as well as your options, so that you can make informed decisions that protect your rights.
 We combine experience, skill, and knowledge to provide effective representation, aggressively pursuing damages for all your losses.

 Elements of a Birth Injury Case

 Speaking with a birth injury lawyer in Long Island is the best way to find out whether or not you have grounds to file a claim.
 The attorneys at Rosenberg & Gluck, L.L.P. offer free initial consultations over the phone or at our local offices for this purpose.
 An attorney will listen to your birth injury story and give you legal advice as to whether or not you have the elements of a claim.

 - Existence of a duty of care between the defendant and the plaintiff.
 The plaintiff, or injured party, must establish that a doctor-patient relationship existed at the time of the alleged harm.

 The defendant, or responsible party, must have owed the plaintiff a duty of care, such as the duties a doctor owes to an expecting mother.
 The medical industry establishes these duties according to the relationship and situation.